tiagovla/slowly.py/README.md

 # Slowly.py

-This project provides an **unofficial asynchronous API** for interacting with the Slowly app.
+This project provides an **unofficial asynchronous API/Client** for interacting with the Slowly app.
 The Slowly app is a unique platform that connects people from around the world via pen-pal style letters.